Latest stories

 Fossils

 Fossils are the remains of plants and animals that lived millions of years ago.
-They are important to scientists because they provide a window into the past, allowing us to learn about the history of life on Earth.
-In this lesson, we will explore what fossils are, how they are formed, and what information they […] More
+They are significant to scientists because they provide a window into the past, allowing us to learn about the history of life on Earth.
+What Are Fossils?
+Fossils are preserved remains, impressions, or traces of ancient life forms.
+These remnants are […] More

 • in